numaproj/numaflow/docs/CONTROLLER_CONFIGMAP.md

 # Controller ConfigMap

-The controller ConfigMap is used for cluster-wide settings.
+The controller ConfigMap is used for controller-wide settings.

 For a detailed example, please see [`numaflow-controller-config.yaml`](./numaflow-controller-config.yaml).